cea-hpc/modules/doc/source/module.rst

  *variable*.
 See :mfcmd:`remove-path` in the :ref:`modulefile(4)` man page for further explanation.

+ When :subcmd:`remove-path` is called as a module sub-command, the reference counter variable, which denotes the number of times *value* has been added to environment *variable*, is ignored and *value* is removed whatever the reference counter value set.

  .. only:: html

     .. versionadded:: 4.1

+    .. versionchanged:: 5.0
+       *value* is removed whatever its reference counter value

 .. subcmd:: restore [collection]